-Minnewaska State Park Preserve – Kerhonkson
+7. Minnewaska State Park Preserve – Kerhonkson

 From the park office, follow the Awosting Falls Carriage Road for 1.2 miles to Lake Minnewaska.
 The carriage road inclines steadily the whole way but is doable with a jogging stroller or young children as long as you are not in a rush.
 Bicycles are also permitted.
 Once you reach the lake, you can enjoy a small beach and use the comfort station.
-If the hike to the lake is too rigorous, park near the office and head downhill to visit Awosting Falls, just a quarter mile away.
+If the hike to the lake is too rigorous, park near the office and head downhill to visit Awosting Falls, which is just a 1/4-mile away.
 Or pick your own route along the 35 miles of carriage roads and 25 miles of footpaths.
-Save for the wide gravel carriage trails that lead up to Lake Minnewaska, it’s hard to tell that Minnewaska State Park Preserve was a resort for the well-heeled in the 19th century.
+Save for the wide gravel carriage trails that lead up to Lake Minnewaska, it’s hard to tell Minnewaska State Park Preserve was a resort for the well-heeled in the 19th century.
 The densely forested park covers 18 square miles of forest on the Shawangunk Ridge.
-Keep in mind that there are no concessions or trash cans in the park, so you'll need to carry out your own garbage.
+Keep in mind there are no concessions or trash cans in the park, so you'll need to carry out your own garbage.
 After your hike, stop in nearby New Paltz for lunch and other family fun.

-Rockefeller State Park Preserve – Pleasantville
+8. Rockefeller State Park Preserve – Pleasantville

 This preserve is manicured, austere, and inviting.
 The Rockefeller family donated the land for the creation of a public park in 1983.
 Forty-five miles of hiking, snowshoeing, and cross-country skiing trails crisscross its 1,400 acres.
 From the park office, take the easy, sand-and-gravel Brother’s Path around Swan Lake (1.1 miles) to spot wetland wildlife.
 If your family is up for a moderate grade, head up the 0.7-mile Overlook Trail for a panoramic view of the lake below.
 The National Audubon Society has designated the park an Important Bird Area, and more than 180 different species can be found here.
-You can also fish for bass on Swan Lake and brown trout in the Pocantico River, or go horseback riding (permits are required for both).
+You can also fish for bass on Swan Lake and brown trout in the Pocantico River or go horseback riding (permits are required for both).

 Kids can ride, scoot, or walk over the Walkway Over the Hudson.
 Photo by Fred Schaeffer

-Walkway Over the Hudson State Historic Park – Poughkeepsie
+9. Walkway Over the Hudson State Historic Park – Poughkeepsie

 Once the longest railway bridge in the world, the Walkway Over the Hudson is an ingenious repurposing of this decommissioned structure.
 Built in 1888, the 1.28-mile-long bridge was closed after a fire in 1974.
 Thanks to the advocacy of its namesake nonprofit group, it reopened in 2009 as a spectacular pedestrian thoroughfare that stretches 212 feet above the Hudson River.
 It is perfect for bicycles, scooters, strollers, and toddlers.
 Plaques chronicle the history of the bridge and surrounding area, making it a fascinating stroll through the past for visitors.
-There are portable restrooms and picnic tables at both ends of the bridge, as well as food vendors, and benches throughout to take in the scenic views.
+There are portable restrooms and picnic tables at both ends of the bridge, as well as food vendors and benches throughout allowing visitors to take in the scenic views.
 Find more fun things to do in Poughkeepsie here.

 This post was originally published in 2014 with reporting by Cheryl and William de Jong-Lambert, authors of Outdoors with Kids NYC: 100 Places to Explore in and Around the City.
 They also blog about their family excursions at the Appalachian Mountain Club's Kids Outdoors New York City, a FREE online community for families filled with alfresco activities in the NYC area.